 It’s 1937 and Harry Price (Toby Wynn-Davies, Nefarious, Witches of Amityville Academy) and his assistant Mark (Reece Putinas, The Apeman of the Amazon) are settling into Borley Rectory for a six-month stay to investigate the reports of ghostly activities.
 Sidney Glanville (Richard Harfst, The Candy Witch) stops in for a visit and leaves his daughter Helen (Louisa Warren, The Leprechaun’s Game, Scarecrow’s Revenge ) and son Roger (Lee Hancock, Tooth Fairy: The Last Extraction) behind to help Harry in his investigations.

-They launch into their investigations with the aid of a medium Estelle Roberts (Toyah Willcox, Invasion Planet Earth, Aaaaaaaah!) and Charles Sutton (Colin Baker, Dr. Who, The Asylum) and the testimony of the local Vicar (Julian Sands, Warlock, Death Rider in the House of Vampires), who along with his wife claim to have encountered the spectre of an evil nun.
+They launch into their investigations with the aid of a medium Estelle Roberts (Toyah Willcox, Invasion Planet Earth, Aaaaaaaah!) and Charles Sutton (Colin Baker, Dr. Who, The Asylum) and the testimony of the local Vicar (Julian Sands, Warlock, The Ghosts of Monday), who along with his wife claim to have encountered the spectre of an evil nun.

 The Ghosts of Borley Rectory was obviously influenced by both ghost hunter films and The Nun and all the other recent Sisters from Hell films.
 And, needless to say, it has next to nothing to do with actual events or Price’s investigations.
 However, taken strictly as a low-budget haunted house film, The Ghosts of Borley Rectory is an enjoyable time-waster.
 There are all the things we’ve come to expect, seances that go wrong, objects that move by themselves, superstitious and/or suspicious locals, nightmare scenes, they’re all there.
 And, of course, a ghost.